ckadarla/Interview/aws.md

 10. Use encryption for data securityUse AWS Key Management Service (KMS) to encrypt your data at rest and in transit to protect sensitive data.

-These are some of the best practices that you can follow as an AWS architect to design and maintain a secure, scalable, and cost-effective cloud infrastructure.

-Cost optimization is a critical aspect of cloud computing and is important for businesses to achieve operational efficiency and cost savings.
+### Cost optimization is a critical aspect of cloud computing and is important for businesses to achieve operational efficiency and cost savings.
 Here are some common strategies for cost optimization in AWS:

 1. Use Reserved Instances (RIs)RIs allow you to reserve capacity for a one- or three-year term and offer significant discounts compared to on-demand pricing.